 - Bethany's conversation with Janeane Garofalo in the abortion clinic.

 Bethany: They hate me more than they hate you.
-You've got an excuse, you don't know any better.
+You've got an excuse, you're Jewish, you don't know any better.

 Liz: Can't.
 We already used that one when we killed Jesus.